Azure/azure-linux-extensions/Diagnostic/README.md

 * `perfCfg`: (required) A list of WQL query clauses, supported counters could be found in this [document](http://scx.codeplex.com/wikipage?title=xplatproviders&referringTitle=Documentation).
 * `EnableSyslog`: (optional) Whether syslog data should be reported, currently only rsyslog is supported.
 Can choose from 'true' and 'false', default value is true.
 * `fileCfg`: (optional) A list of files to be tracked, note this only works when EnableSyslog is set to true.
+* `mdsdHttpProxy`: (optional) http proxy configuration for mdsd.
+Format: "http://proxy_host:proxy_port". "http:" part is optional.
+DO NOT specify username and password here!

 ```json
 {